 Screen Time is a feature available on all Apple devices that support iOS 12 or later.
 It lets you see how much time your children spend on apps, websites, and more.
 It also has parental controls that let you manage screen time, app downloads, and more.

-Just as a heads up, Screen Time is a decent free tool, but doesn't provide comprehensive protection.
+Just as a heads up, Screen Time is a decent free tool but doesn’t provide comprehensive protection.
 (More on that below.)
-Here’s how you block websites using Screen Time.
+Here’s how you block websites on chrome and other browsers using Screen Time.

 - On your kid’s iOS device, open up “Settings.”